hyperledger/web3j-docs/docs/web3j_openapi.md

 $ export WEB3J_OPENAPI_PORT=9090
 ```

-For more information, check the configuration section below.
+For more ways to pass these parameters, check the configuration section below.

 ## Run the project
 We can run the project directly :